hmrc/income-tax-mtd-changelog/README.md

 ### 10 July 2024

-#### Self Assessment BSAS Api
+#### Business Source Adjustable Summary

-The following change is now available in Sandbox.
+The following change is now available in Sandbox for all versions.

-#### Changed
+##### Changed

-The following endpoint no longer validates Annual Submissions and a BSAS can be triggered with only periodic submissions:
+Remove requirement for an annual submission to trigger a Business Source Adjustable Summary.
+Previously, both an annual submission and period summaries made from the Property Business API were required.
+An annual submission is no longer required.

+This change affects the following endpoint:

 - Trigger a Business Source Adjustable Summary

+---

 ### 8 July 2024